rbleattler/mdop-docs/mdop/appv-v5/deploying-microsoft-office-2013-by-using-app-v51.md

 1. Open a Deployment Configuration File in Notepad and search for "Shortcuts".

 2. To disable certain shortcuts, delete or comment out the specific shortcuts you don't want.
 You must keep the subsystem present and enabled.
-For example, in the example below, delete the Microsoft Access shortcuts, while keeping the subsystems &lt;shortcut&gt; &lt;/shortcut&gt; intact to disable the Microsoft Access shortcut.
+For example, in the example below, delete the Microsoft Access shortcuts, while keeping the subsystems `<shortcut> </shortcut>` intact to disable the Microsoft Access shortcut.

-    ``` syntax
-    Shortcuts

-    -->
+    ```xml
      <Shortcuts Enabled="true">
       <Extensions>
         <Extension Category="AppV.Shortcut">